-Conservative estimates of GRC software implementations place the cost at either $200,000 or 50% of total licensing costs, whichever is greater.
+Conservative estimates of governance, risk and compliance software implementations place the cost at either $200,000 or 50% of total licensing costs, whichever is greater.
 Even when initial costs are low, many vendors make up for apparent price reductions with professional services, or customizations, required to make the product work.
 Professional services are so ingrained in the software landscape that many organizations now consider them a necessary evil if they are to reap the benefits of GRC.

 But you shouldn’t be paying for them.